durmo11/crypto-exchange-compare/README.md

 # Crypto Exchange Compare

-Express and Socket.io app powered by React+ Redux to implement real-time tracking of specified trading pairs such as (BTC-DASH, BTC-ETH, BTC-LTC) from Bittrex, Poloniex and Bitfinex
+*Express* and *Web Sockets* app powered by *React+Redux* to implement real-time tracking of specified trading pairs such as (BTC-DASH, BTC-ETH, BTC-LTC) from Bittrex, Poloniex and Bitfinex

 * install dependencies
 ```yarn install```